Onix-Systems/Fira/fira/local/README.md

 ## Features

 - Project dashboard with statistics
-- Kanban board with drag & drop
+- Kanban board with drag and drop
 - Date calculator for release planning
 - Works offline with Chrome/Edge File System API